 Then came the inevitable and painful identity crisis that almost everyone arrives at at some point in their life.
 University was good: I was learning a lot.
 But mostly I was wilting inside.
 I was craving pop culture and mysticism.
 Not economy and law.
 What in the world had made me believe that that was something I could ever be good at?!
 It just didn’t feel right.
 And I tried to suppress the shrill alarms going off in my mind with countless concerns about the future.
 Successfully so – for a while, at least.
 “You can do this”, I told myself.
 Instantly followed by, “This feels so utterly wrong… I’m screwed…”

 Define yourself on your own terms.

 Two months later, I had packed my bags and was on my way to Salzburg to study languages.
-Best decision ever.
-Like in FOREVER.
+Best decision EVER.
 And although I struggle with the system sometimes, I love the content of my studies and the people.
 The value I draw from it outweighs all the negative stuff, so for me it was the right decision.
-Anyway…

 My truth had finally and undeniably occurred to me.
-And no, it was not that I am a natural-born English teacher.
-In fact, I am probably not.
-What occurred to me was that there is a way to define myself on my own terms, to express myself fully and that it was actually not selfish to do so.
+And no, it was not that I am a natural-born language teacher.
+In fact, I might not be – only time will tell.
+What occurred to me, however, was that there is a way to define myself on my own terms, to express myself fully and that it was actually not selfish to do so.
 I could be me and successful at it without screwing anyone else over.
 But wait, it gets better: I could be vigorously myself, and be of greater benefit to others because of that.
 In that moment, something inside of me clicked into its right place.